cockroachdb/docs/v19.2/frequently-asked-questions.md

 ## Does Cockroach Labs offer a cloud database as a service?

 Yes.
-The Managed CockroachDB offering is currently in Limited Availability and accepting customers on a qualified basis.
+The CockroachCloud offering is currently in Limited Availability and accepting customers on a qualified basis.
 The offering provides a running CockroachDB cluster suitable to your needs, fully managed by Cockroach Labs on GCP or AWS.
 Benefits include:

 - No provisioning or deployment efforts for you
 - Daily full backups and hourly incremental backups of your data
 - Upgrades to the latest stable release of CockroachDB
 - Monitoring to provide SLA-level support

-For more details, see the [Managed CockroachDB](../managed/{{ page.version.version }}/) docs.
+For more details, see the [CockroachCloud](../managed/{{ page.version.version }}/) docs.

 ## Have questions that weren’t answered?